Income Protection Insurance For Contractors

 Do you worry about how you will pay the bills if you cannot work?
-Do you have loved ones that would suffer from financial hardship without your monthly income?
+Do you have loved ones who would suffer from financial hardship without your monthly income?

 With many people becoming economically inactive due to long-term illness, income protection insurance provides a safety net to maintain your standard of living.